 Every year an area of rainforest the size of New Jersey is cut down and destroyed.
 The plants and animals that used to live in these forests either die or must find a new forest to call their home.
 Why are rainforests being destroyed?

 One of the leading causes of rainforest destruction is logging.
 Many types of wood used for furniture, flooring, and construction are harvested from tropical forests in Africa, Asia, and South America.
-By buying certain wood products, people in places like the United States are directly contributing to the destruction of rainforests.
+By buying certain wood products, people in places like the United States and Europe are directly contributing to the destruction of rainforests.

 While logging can be carried out in a manner that reduces damage to the environment, most logging in the rainforest is very destructive.
 Large trees are cut down and dragged through the forest, while access roads open up remote forest areas to agriculture by poor farmers.
 In Africa logging workers often rely on "bushmeat" for protein.
 They hunt wildlife like gorillas, deer, and chimpanzees for food.

 Agricultural companies are clearing more rainforest than ever before, especially in the Amazon where large tracts of rainforest are being converted into soybean farms.
 Some experts believe that South America will someday have an area of farmland that rivals that of the American Midwest.
-Much of this farmland will come at the expense of the Amazon rainforest.
+But much of this farmland will come at the expense of the Amazon rainforest.

 CATTLE IN THE RAINFOREST

 Clearing for cattle pasture is the leading cause of deforestation in the Amazon, with Brazil now producing more beef than ever before.
 Besides raising cattle for food, many landowners use cattle to expand their land holdings.
 By simply placing cattle on an area of forest land, landowners can gain ownership rights to that land.

 Most of the beef produced by Brazil is consumed by Brazilians, but cattle products like leather is primarily exported to overseas markets.